Do you spend vacations visiting wineries? Weekends buying wine for your growing collection? Then pursue your goal of becoming a sommelier!

 Train Your Palate

 You will need first-hand experience beyond the classroom and textbook.
 An accurate palate allows you to identify wines by their sense of taste or smell.
-With a lot of practical training, you will be able to differentiate the textures and flavors of wines such as vanilla and clove.
+With a lot of practical training, you will differentiate the textures and flavors of wines such as vanilla and clove.
 Take as many notes as possible when tasting wine, especially in cases where you observe distinct flavors.

 Learn Key Wine Regions